reactGo/reactGo/README.md

 ## Todo:

-1. Passport auth with google-auth
+1. Passport auth with google-auth [ IN PROGRESS ]
 2. Include an easy set up for database (postgresql).
+3. react-hot-loader
-3. Figure out the best way to serve css (inline, radium, webpack or global main.css as is)
+4. Figure out the best way to serve css (inline, radium, webpack or global main.css as is)
-4. Use of PureRenderComponent mixin for performance
+5. Use of PureRenderComponent mixin for performance
-5. Let me know!
+6. Let me know!

 ## How to Contribute: